Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the four parts of the ‘reflective stance.’
+-Name four parts of reflective practice in supervision.

 -Explain what is a required practical aspect when working with inner city clients.
 According to Pope’s study, 87% of therapists surveyed experienced sexual attraction towards a client.

 -Name the five classic questions of supervisee discipline.

 -Name three behaviors of a trustworthy clinical supervisor.

 -Name 5 results you can expect when you are supervising effectively.

 -Name your two key jobs regarding supervisee aptitude, as a mentor.